rain0r/ampd/README.md

 Please see the
 [default](https://github.com/rain0r/ampd/blob/master/src/main/resources/application.properties)
-for settings that can be changed.
+`application.properties` file for settings that can be changed.
 It's pretty self-explanatory and commented.

 ## Contributing / hacking / developing